foxhound87/mobx-react-form/README.md

 #### Choose and Setup a Validation Plugin

-> See [Validation Plugins](https://foxhound87.github.io/mobx-react-form/docs/validation/plugins.html) for more info on supported packages.

 Below we are creating a `plugins` object using the `validatorjs` package to enable `DVR` functionalities (Declarative Validation Rules).

 ```javascript